-This makes it tricky to find the best plugin for your WordPress member directory with profile.
+This makes it tricky to find the best plugin for your WordPress member directory with your profile.
 If you search for this sort of plugin, you'll find membership plugins designed to create a protected members-only area of your website, or member directories listing all your WordPress users.

 This tutorial will show you how to build a different sort of WordPress member directory.
 We'll use the Posts Table Pro plugin, alongside other free WordPress plugins for creating member profiles.
-The members in your directory don't need to have logins for your website - your users are kept completely separately.
+The members in your directory don't need to have logins for your website - your users are kept completely separate.

 The best part about this tutorial?
 It's surprisingly simple (and you don't need any technical expertise!).
 If you follow these steps, you'll have your WordPress member directory up and running in no time.